Mike Vogel: Career

+In 1993, he competed on Nickelodeon GUTS with Christy "Blast" Gast and Cam "The Ice Man" Burke, and finished with the silver medal.
+He tied with the other players for first place on Over the Top and also won the Aggro Crag event, coming from third place to take second overall.
+He was known as Mike "Flea" Vogel and was dressed in blue.

 Vogel began modeling jeans for Levi Strauss & Company.
 He was subsequently cast in the television series Grounded for Life, appearing in a recurring role between 2001 and 2004.

 His first film role was in the skateboarding-themed Grind, which was released on August 15, 2003.
 The film's co-stars included Adam Brody and Jennifer Morrison.
 Vogel's next role was in the made-for-television remake of Wuthering Heights, which premiered on MTV in September 2003.
 In the film, Vogel played Heath opposite Erika Christensen's Kate.
 Vogel's last 2003 role was in the remake of The Texas Chainsaw Massacre, which was released in October and had high box office performance.

 In 2005, after Grounded for Life was canceled, Vogel appeared in four film roles.
 First, he played Eric Richman, the romantic interest of Blake Lively's character in The Sisterhood of the Traveling Pants, which had a June release.
 His next role was the lead in the low-budget film, Supercross, which was theatrically released in August.
 Vogel filmed his role in Havoc, a dark, R-rated drama also starring Anne Hathaway, in 2003, but the film was not released until November 2005.
 It bypassed theaters and was released directly-to-video.
 Vogel's final 2005 role was in Rumor Has It..., starring Jennifer Aniston, in which he had a supporting role as the son of Kevin Costner's character.

 Vogel's first 2006 role was in the disaster film Poseidon, a remake of the 1972 film The Poseidon Adventure; he plays the fiancé of Emmy Rossum's character.
 The film, which had a budget of $160m, opened on May 12 and grossed $181,674,817 at the international box office.
 Vogel was originally offered the role of Angel in X-Men: The Last Stand, but backed out to appear in Poseidon.
 The same year, he appeared in Caffeine, a romantic comedy and signed to appear in a horror movie called Open Graves, shot in Spain.

 In 2007, Vogel appeared in the film The Deaths of Ian Stone, part of the horror film festival 8 Films to Die For.
 In 2009, Vogel starred in the neo-noir film Across the Hall and the horror film Open Graves.
 He was part of the 2010 romantic comedy film She's Out of My League, Blue Valentine, TV series Miami Medical, and Heaven's Rain.